 Suddenly, blood appeared on the paper, along with the tissue in my nose.
 My fan croaked intensely due to the loose screws.
-My heart beat fasten its pace.
+My heart was beating fast.

-I squeezed my nose tightly to prevent the further exit of blood and yelled for my dad so that he and I could have a very long talk, "Dad!"
+I used my hand to squeeze my nose tightly to prevent the further exit of blood and yelled for my dad so that he and I could have a very long talk, "Dad!"

 However, there was no reply.

-I yelled again, louder and with an oddly lower tone, "Dad!"
+I yelled again, louder and with a lower tone, "Dad!"

 Just what is he up to?...Oh man, don't tell me he's in trouble?

-Plagued with announce, I violently stormed off like an angry elephant downstairs towards the living room where my dad was.
+Plagued with annoyance, I stormed off like an angry elephant downstairs towards the living room where my dad was.